Ministry of Social Development

 2016

-NZIA Wellington Architecture Award for Interior Architecture, 2017
+NZIA Wellington Architecture Awards, Winner (Interior Architecture), 2017

-Finalist, Best Awards for Spatial Design – Offices and Workplace Environments, 2017
+DINZ Best Design Awards, Finalist (Spatial Design – Offices and Workplace Environments), 2017

 At 24,000 square metres and over 2,000 staff, the new head office of the Ministry of Social Development is one of the largest fit outs that Wellington has seen in several years.